YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Finally, decide whether you are choosing the plan for the final result or for short-term secrecy.
 The best surgical plan may be temporarily more visible but more natural for the rest of your life.
 The most hidden short-term plan may not always be the strongest medical plan.

-My advice is to be realistic, not fearful.
-A hair transplant can often be kept low profile with good timing, natural design, and careful recovery.
+The best guidance is realistic, not fearful.
+A hair transplant can often be kept low-profile with good timing, natural design, and careful recovery.
 But the result should never depend on a secret.
 It should depend on proper diagnosis, donor protection, surgeon-led planning, and a hairline that still looks natural when nobody is thinking about the surgery anymore.